Asset Report

 Serra Azul (MMI) iron ore mine

 Serra Azul is a surface iron ore mine located in the Quadrilátero Ferrífero (QF) region of Minas Gerais state, Brazil.
 It is 100% owned by Mineração Morro do Ipê (MMI), a company jointly-owned by Trafigura, Mubadala and a group of investors.
 Serra Azul is comprised of two deposits: Ipê and Tico-Tico.
-The operation has been producing a 65%-Fe concentrate product since 2017 from stockpiled ore from the Ipê deposit.
-MMI is working towards revamping current facilities at Serra Azul which will allow the operation to produce up to 6 Mtpa of concentrate from the Tico-Tico deposit.
-Given challenging legal and regulatory conditions in Minas Gerais post-Brumadinho, we do not expect the project to come online before 2024.
+Since 2017, the operation has produced a 65%-Fe concentrate product from stockpiled ore from the Ipê deposit.
+MMI is working towards revamping current facilities at Serra Azul, allowing the operation to produce up to 6 Mtpa of concentrate from the Tico-Tico deposit.
+Despite challenging legal and regulatory conditions in Minas Gerais post-Brumadinho, the Tico-Tico plant came online by 2023.

 Table of contents